EHRA Recruitment Compliance Review Process Regulation - Interim

 Additional information regarding these exceptions may be found in the implementing SOP.
 Information about the process for hiring employees into positions with a duration of three days or less may be obtained from the appropriate Division Office or the Department of Human Resources.

-3.2 Only the Associate Provost for Equity and Diversity and the Chancellor have authority to waive EHRA recruitment requirements.
+3.2 Only the Associate Provost for Equity and Diversity or the Chancellor have authority to waive EHRA recruitment requirements.

 3.3 In order to comply with federal equal opportunity laws, search committees and hiring authorities must strategically plan how the position will be advertised to best ensure recruitment/outreach efforts will generate a well-populated, diverse pool of qualified applicants (including females, racial/ethnic minorities, veterans and individuals with a disability) and ensure those efforts are documented in accordance with the SOP implementing this Regulation.Use of search firms is addressed in the SOP.